 NEAC means National Ethics Advisory Committee or any successor body.

 Notice a communication sent to the details of the Parties on page 1.
 Notification and Notify have corresponding meanings.

+Notifiable Privacy Breach has the meaning given to it in section 112(1) of the Privacy Act 2020

 Party means the CRG or Institution between which this Agreement is made.
 Parties means all of them.